jmb2331/Interview-Questions/README.md

   can be solved very easily in C++ may seem to be more tedious as I tend to try to not use things like std::string and its corresponding functions although may have used it in some cases especially the actual timed interviews where this was allowed.

+  ### Contact
+  If you have any suggestions or think that I could be a good contributor to a project at a company please feel free to contact me. jmb2331@vt.edu